Evgeniia Lopareva: 2024–25 season: European silver and Grand Prix gold

-2025–26 season
+2025–26 season: Milano Cortina Olympics, Worlds and Europeans

-Lopareva/Brissaud opened their season by finishing fourth at the 2025 CS Nepela Memorial.
-They subsequently competed on the 2025–26 Grand Prix series, winning the bronze medal at the 2025 Cup of China.
-“Today was stressful, but great,” reflected Brissaud after the Free Dance.
-“Maybe because there were more people, or because we absolutely wanted to finally get one good free dance in competition this season.”
+Lopareva/Brissaud opened their season by winning silver at the 2025 Master's de Patinage behind newly formed team, Fournier Beaudry/Cizeron.
+They followed this up by finishing fourth at the 2025 CS Nepela Memorial.

+Going on to compete on the 2025–26 Grand Prix series, winning the bronze medal at the 2025 Cup of China.
+“Today was stressful, but great,” said Brissaud after the Free Dance.
+“Maybe because there were more people, or because we absolutely wanted to finally get one good free dance in competition this season.”, said Paula Slater.